masonlab/labdrivers/README.md

 `pip install labdrivers`

-`pip` will also automatically install `pyvisa`, `PyDAQmx`, and `pythonnet` if they are not already installed.
+`pip` will also automatically install `pyvisa` and `PyDAQmx` if they are not already installed.

-Installation of `pythonnet` is usually the failure point of this pip installation procedure, so it would be recommended to try installing that first to ensure that the rest of the installation will succeed.
+#### Using the Quantum Design instruments package

+In order for `labdrivers` to read through the C# code of the Quantum Design DLL file, `pythonnet` is required.
+In principle, `pythonnet` could be included in the pip-installation but there have been many issues with the documentation not building and installation issues that have been traced back to installing this module.
 Note that `pythonnet` is compatible with Python 3.6 at most (see its repository), and that it requires non-Python dependencies like .NET 4.0+.
 As of writing this, it is not entirely clear what else is required, though errors regarding Cython have been observed.
 It might not hurt to have other C/C++ related things installed,